Baby BFT (BBFT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Baby BFT Historical Price

-According to the latest data gathered on Baby BFT live price page, the current price of Baby BFT is 0.001055USD.
+According to the latest data gathered on Baby BFT live price page, the current price of Baby BFT is 0.001009USD.
 The circulating supply of Baby BFT(BBFT) is

 In the past 24 hours, Baby BFT has shown a price movement of